MikeWorldYt/ANT-system/README.md

   <h4>2.2.1 Review Directory (998.Review)</h4>
 <img src="https://github.com/MikeWorldYt/ANT-on-the-system/assets/118069844/6baaf90d-a2da-4aac-b393-11ab40896e4e" alt="ILL_pictures_19" width="100"></div>

-Its unique identifier is '998', so you will find it as '998.Review' in your Root Storage;<br>
+Its unique identifier is '998', so you'll find it as '998.Review' in your Root Storage;<br>
 It functions as a directory for your Review folders, should content shortcuts of your Review Folders.
 The intention is that you don't have to navigate directly to the path to save the files that need to be reviewed; instead, you can directly access them with the help of this folder.